EricJ19/stock-geometizer/DEVELOPMENT.md

  - **5/1/20** Developed functioning UI and API, and improved object decomposition.
     - Created logic to parse API calls and store data in FinanceData objects.
+    - There was a previous issue that the inner and outer shapes for the Geometry class covered up each other in the UI.
+This has been fixed.
     - Created logic for building multiple geometrical shapes based on which textfield user interacted with.
     - Now, UI displays custom geometry, changing edge numbers and colors based on user's stock input and API response.